Grimston/RethinkHelper/README.md

 var newId = RethinkHelper.Store(user);

 user = RethinkHelper.FindOne<User>(newId); //Gets the new user from Rethink and rebuilds the data structure

+foreach (var role in user.Roles)
+{
+    //The role is loaded from the database during enumeration, this slows down the loop
+    //But does mean the inital response is faster and we only load what is needed. foreach (var permission in role.Permissions)
+    {
+        //Same deal as long as a property is using RethinkArray<>
+    }
+}

 /**
  * Delete the record and all direct child records, anything marked with NoTrash is kept.